atvfool/ADIFLibCore/README.md

-# ADIFLib
+# ADIFLibCore
 C# Library to read, parse and write ADIF (version 3.1.0) files.

 This is a simple library for reading and parsing ADIF files, written in Visual Studio Community Edition 2017.
-This library is based on .NET Standard version 2.0  ADIF version 3.1.0 is implemented.
+This library is based on .NET 6.0  ADIF version 3.1.0 is implemented.
 Browse here for details regarding this version: https://adif.org/310/ADIF_310.htm

 ADIF files are typically used in ham radio applications but could be used by other applications as well.